llnl/benchpark/docs/generate-multiple-binaries.rst

 ==========================================

 This tutorial will guide you through the process of building and comparing distinct binaries of the same benchmark.
-As an example, we will be using an experiment comparing two builds of the quicksilver benchmark, compiled with the ``gcc`` and ``intel`` compiler variants on LLNL's Ruby cluster.
+As an example, we will be using an experiment comparing two builds of the quicksilver benchmark, compiled with the ``gcc`` and ``intel`` compiler variants on LLNL's Ruby cluster.i

+An example script to complete all experiment setup is loacted at ``examples/multiple-binaries/daneSetup.sh``

 Building Multiple Binaries:
 ---------------------------